turingschool/mod-0-curriculum/back-end/arrays.md

 </div>
 <br>

+## Check For Understanding

+Create a new project (aka directory).
+Make 1 file - `arrays.rb`.
+In that file:
+- Declare a variable that stores an Array of at least 4 Strings.
+- Declare a variable that stores an Array of at least 4 Integers.
+- Declare a variable that stores an Array of at least 4 Floats.
+- Declare a variable that stores an Array of at least 4 Booleans.
+- [_Intentionally open-ended_] Demonstrate your understanding of index positions in this file.
+You can write an explanation, provide some examples with the Arrays you've created, or anything else.

+Create another file in the same directory, name it `self-evaluation.md`.
+In Markdown, answer the following questions:
+- How confident do you feel with the content on Arrays so far?
+- Is there any additional learning you need or want to do before moving to the next lesson?
+- What questions do you have about Arrays?

+## Extension
+The work below is meant as optional work to be completed and explored outside of the live Mod 0 sessions.
+This work is encouraged, but not required.

 ### Array Methods

-At one point or another, a developer will want to modify data in an Array.
+At one point or another, a developer will need to modify data in an Array.
 Today, we will learn a number of ways to do that.
 They will probably not satisfy your every question of "How does X app do Y?" but this will lay an important foundation for the concept of Array methods and some strategies to get that information you are craving!

 An Array <span class="vocab">method</span> is a piece of functionality that is built into the Ruby language, intended to be used on Arrays specifically.
 Each method has a specific job to perform; we can use it if we want, but we can't modify a built-in method.
 There are many Array methods - like anything else in programming, you will memorize a handful that you regularly use, then look to documentation for those you don't use as regularly.